castillolianrobin/castillolianrobin/README.md

 <br>
 <br>

-> **Short Term Goal** : As of the moment, I am polishing my mastery in front end development until I can completely handle enterprise grade UI that adheres to modern standard while learning to build API on the side.
+> **Short Term Goal** : As of the moment, I am refining my mastery in front end development while gathering experience in back end development by building my personal API for my projects.

 <br>